twibiral/obsidian-execute-code/README.md

 - On Linux, Snap/Flatpak/AppImage installations of Obsidian run in an isolated environment.
 As such, they will not have access to any of your installed programs.
 If you are on Linux, make sure to install the `.deb` version of Obsidian.
 If your distro isn't compatible with `.deb` files, you may see issues.
 - Missing when `run` button after switching the theme: Try to close and reopen your notes and wait for a few minutes.
 It seems like obsidian doesn't call the postprocessors after the theme switch.
-- Pre- / Post-blocks may not be executed if the file contains duplicate code blocks.
+- Pre-/Post-blocks may not be executed if the file contains duplicate code blocks.
 - In Python, Embed Plots may not be off while Notebook Mode is on

-## Future Work 📑

-- Error warning when the execution fails (e.g. when python isn't installed)
-- Test if this plugin works in combination with dataview.

 ## Contribution 🤝

 All contributions are welcome.
-Just create a merge request or email me: tim.wibiral(at)uni-ulm.de
+Just create a merge request or email me: contact(at)tim-wibiral.de

-The bullet points in Future Work are a good starting point if you want to help.
+The [open issues](https://github.com/twibiral/obsidian-execute-code/issues) are a good starting point to find something to work on.
+Some are marked as ["good first issue"](https://github.com/twibiral/obsidian-execute-code/labels/good%20first%20issue) and are easier to solve.

 ## Contributors ♥